MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/token-licensing/index.md

 * For WebSphere Application Server full profile, see [Connecting MobileFirst Server installed on WebSphere Application Server to the Rational License Key Server](#connecting-mobilefirst-server-installed-on-websphere-application-server-to-the-rational-license-key-server).

 ## Connecting MobileFirst Server installed on Apache Tomcat to the Rational License Key Server
-You must install the Rational® Common Licensing native and Java™ libraries on the Apache Tomcat application server before you connect MobileFirst Server to the Rational License Key Server.
+You must install the Rational® Common Licensing native and Java libraries on the Apache Tomcat application server before you connect MobileFirst Server to the Rational License Key Server.

 * Rational License Key Server 8.1.4.8 or later must be installed and configured.
 The network must allow communication to and from MobileFirst Server by opening the two-way communication ports (**lmrgd** and **ibmratl**).
 For more information, see [Rational License Key Server Portal](https://www.ibm.com/support/entry/portal/product/rational/rational_license_key_server?productContext=-283469295) and [How to serve a license key to client machines through a firewall](http://www.ibm.com/support/docview.wss?uid=swg21257370).
 * Make sure that the license keys for IBM MobileFirst Foundation are generated .
 For more information about generating and managing your license keys with IBM® Rational License Key Center, see [IBM® Support - Licensing](http://www.ibm.com/software/rational/support/licensing/) and [Obtaining license keys with IBM Rational License Key Center](https://www.ibm.com/support/knowledgecenter/SSSTWP_8.1.4/com.ibm.rational.license.doc/topics/t_access_license_key_center.html).